Position: Sexual Orientation Change Efforts

 3.SOCE therapy results in lasting ‘change’ to clients’ sexual attractions/orientation in only about 15% of cases.↩

 v.
-The APA report and the SIT Framework are consistent with the position which Journey Canada has taken since its incorporation in 1996: it is not our aim to change sexual orientation of program participants.
-While Journey Canada and its leaders hold an orthodox Christian understanding of sexual ethics (including God's plan for sexual relations exclusively between one man and one woman within marriage), we are here to serve all people.
+The APA report and the SIT Framework are consistent with the position which Journey South Africa has taken since its incorporation in 1996: it is not our aim to change sexual orientation of program participants.
+While Journey South Africa and its leaders hold an orthodox Christian understanding of sexual ethics (including God's plan for sexual relations exclusively between one man and one woman within marriage), we are here to serve all people.
 Our introductory ‘Journey 101’ course is open to anyone regardless of religious belief, religious affiliation, beliefs regarding sexual ethics, and participation (or non-participation) in an intimate sexual relationship outside of marriage.↩

 vi.
 In the words of the APA Report, citing the SIT framework, “What appears to shift and evolve in some individuals’ lives is sexual orientation identity, not sexual orientation” (APA Report, p.
 54).↩